In this Guide

 Which is the Best Generator for Your Home?

-If you’re on a budget, we think the Generac is the best choice for you.
+If you’re on a budget, we think the Generac 11KW is the best choice for you.
 It’s much better thought-out than other generators in its price range, and it provides a lot of bang for your buck.
-It has enough juice to power an average house in comfort.
+It has enough juice to power all the basics in an average house.

-If you have a larger house, a central air system, lots of appliances, or outbuildings to think about, the larger Kohler 20KW is your best bet.
-It’s also the best bet for people who simply want a generator that will get them through an outage without really noticing any difference.
+If you have a larger house, a central air system, lots of appliances, or outbuildings to think about, the larger Generac 22KW is your best bet.
+It’s also the best bet for people who simply want a generator that will get them through an outage without having to make any compromises.

 Best Portable Whole House Generator